-Online teaching is really taking off, but it can be an adjustment for teachers who are used to being in the classroom.
-Connecting via webcam isn't always easy!
+Online teaching is taking off, but for teachers who are used to the classroom, it can be an adjustment.
+Connecting via webcam isn't always easy and it takes creativity to keep students stimulated!

-Luckily there are plenty of tips and tricks to help you...
+Luckily, there are plenty of tips and tricks to help you increase engagement in the classroom:

 Mixing up the tempo of your lessons by adding a variety of activity types is also a great way to make the time fly by for your students.